JoshuaC215/agent-service-toolkit/README.md

 3. The services will now automatically update when you make changes to your code:
    - Changes in the relevant python files and directories will trigger updates for the relevantservices.
-   - NOTE: If you make changes to the `pyproject.toml` file, you will need to rebuild the services by running `docker compose up --build`.
+   - NOTE: If you make changes to the `pyproject.toml` or `uv.lock` files, you will need to rebuild the services by running `docker compose up --build`.

 4. Access the Streamlit app by navigating to `http://localhost:8501` in your web browser.